PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 ## Todo
 - Export: Should deleted_at be included ?
 If yes, should export method ask the model to include deleted ?
+- User: Should delete user check the foreign keys ?
+Should remove the picture from storage ?
 - Todo's in the source code.
 - Users : Allow to update the picture, delete the previous one.
 - formations/addCourse (post ?)